FLHDE/freelancer-hd-character-models/README.md

 # freelancer-hd-character-models
-An addon for the game Freelancer (2003) that adds HD character models and props.
+An addon for the game Freelancer (2003) that replaces all existing character textures with HD ones.

+This includes:
+* Bodies
+* Hands
+* Heads
+* Props